MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/includes/buy-and-deploy.md

    ![Other plans](../media/OtherPlans.PNG "Select Other plans")

-6. Find the product card for [!include[pn-dyn-365-layout](../includes/pn-dyn-365-layout.md)] or [!include[pn-dyn-365-remote-assist](../includes/pn-dyn-365-remote-assist.md)].
+6. Find the product card for [!include[pn-dyn-365-layout](../includes/pn-dyn-365-layout.md)].

    ![Remote Assist product card](../media/ProductCard.PNG "Find Remote Assist product card")

-7. Do one of the following:
+7. To subscribe, select **Buy now**.

-   - To sign up for a free trial, on the product card, select **Start free trial**, and then follow the instructions.
+   > [!NOTE]
-   - To subscribe, on the product card, select **Buy now**.
+   > If you're not ready to buy yet, you can sign up for a free 30-day trial by selecting **Start free trial**.
+Then if you want to add users to the trial, follow the directions below.
+Or consider [signing up for an effortless 90-day trial instead](free-layout-trial).

 8. Assign licenses to users as described in the next procedure.

 ## Assign licenses to users

-After subscribing or signing up for a free trial, you’ll need to assign licenses to users in the [!include[pn-microsoft-365-admin-center](../includes/pn-microsoft-365-admin-center.md)] or [Partner Center](https://partner.microsoft.com/en-us/cloud-solution-provider/csp-partner).
+After subscribing (or signing up for a free 30-day trial), you’ll need to assign licenses to users in the [!include[pn-microsoft-365-admin-center](../includes/pn-microsoft-365-admin-center.md)] or [Partner Center](https://partner.microsoft.com/en-us/cloud-solution-provider/csp-partner).
 Each user you assign a license to will need an [!include[pn-azure-active-directory](../includes/pn-azure-active-directory.md)] ([!include[pn-azure](../includes/pn-azure.md)] AD) account.

 ### Assign a license to a user in the Microsoft 365 Admin Center